splunk/public-o11y-docs/sp-oncall/get-started/team-admin.rst

-.. _alert-admin:
+.. _team-admin:

 ************************************************************************
-Get started as an Alert admin
+Get started as a Team admin
 ************************************************************************

 .. meta::
-   :description: About the alert admin  roll in Splunk On-Call.
+   :description: About the team admin roll in Splunk On-Call.

 If you are new to Splunk On-Call a great place to start is with the topic :ref:`user-role`.
 Once you a familiar with your user permissions, learn about the Alert admin role.

-As an alert admin, you are responsible for managing alert configuration, integrations, and their workflow.
-Your permissions are organization-wide.
-The proper management and upkeep of integrations are essential to your alert workflow.
-Alert Admins have permission to take the following actions:
+A user can be elevated to a Team Admin for one or more teams.
+Likewise, there may be multiple Team Admins within a single team.
+As a Team Admin, you're responsible for a team.s on-call schedules, escalation policies, and the overall management of the users who are apart of your team.
+Team admins have permission to take the following actions:

-Permissions specific to an Alert Admin:
+Permissions specific to a Team Admin:

-* Integration Configuration
-* Management of Routing Keys & Rules
-* Creation & Upkeep of Webhooks
-* Maintenance Mode
+* Invite users to your team
+* Edit the paging policies of team members
+* Create, edit, or delete schedulesCread or assign schedued overrides for team members

 Recommendations to be a Successful Team Admin
 ======================================================

-* Setup your profile and familiarize yourself with the Splunk On-Call web and mobile platforms: As a Team Admin, it’s your responsibility to ensure that you and the members of your team are familiar with the Splunk On-Call platform.
+* Setup your profile and familiarize yourself with the Splunk On-Call web and mobile platforms: As a Team Admin, it's your responsibility to ensure that you and the members of your team are familiar with the Splunk On-Call platform.

 * Learn your Internal Resources in Splunk On-Call: On the Users tab, you can see specific user roles and find out who your Global Admins or Alert Admins are within your organization.
 Note: You will need to know who your admins are to request configuration assistance outside of your permissions.